aws-samples/aws-hpc-tutorials/content/09-hpc-kubernetes/_index.md

 -->

 {{% notice info %}}
 This lab requires an AWS Cloud9 IDE.
-If you do not have an AWS Cloud9 IDE set up, complete the **[Prepartion](/02-aws-getting-started.html)** section of the workshop
+If you do not have an AWS Cloud9 IDE set up, complete the **[Preparation](/02-aws-getting-started.html)** section of the workshop.
 {{% /notice %}}

 <!--